128technology/docs/docs/config_command_guide.md

 | name | description |
 | ---- | ----------- |
 | enumeration | The value to set for this field |

+#### Description

+Default: identifier-only

+##### enumeration

+A value from a set of predefined names.

+Options:
+identifier-only        ICMP sessions are based on identifier. identifier-and-type    ICMP sessions are based on identifier and type.

 ## `configure authority idp-profile`